WebDevStudios/nextjs-wordpress-starter/README.md

 ## Frontend Development (Next.js)

 The following instructions will standup a local install of the frontend.
 It queries data from the WordPress backend via GraphQL.
+Authentication happens via environment variable `.env.local`.

 ### Install Frontend